OCB7D2D/OcbLawnMowing/README.md

 Basic mod that protects all player plants, so you don't have to worry that you accidentally mow down your own plants when tiding up the surroundings.
-You can get a fully functional plant collector from harvesting pristine lawn mowers.
+You can get a fully functional plant collector from harvesting pristine lawn tractors.
 Otherwise you can find or buy the schematics, or unlock Advanced Engineering Level 2.

 ### Crop Reseeder